vasu-coder/circlepe/README.md

 A Backend System for An intregalactic Trade Network.
-## For DFD(Data FLow Diagram) Visit here -> https://app.eraser.io/workspace/K6gQfUG9SFqmXzaumnPl?origin=share
+## For DFD(Data Flow Diagram) Visit here -> https://app.eraser.io/workspace/K6gQfUG9SFqmXzaumnPl?origin=share
 ## 1. Project Overview
 This project is a real-time system designed to handle trade and cargo management.
 It uses an event-driven architecture to trigger updates to cargo and inventory in response to changes in trade, and WebSocket integration provides real-time updates to connected clients.